How safe are full face snorkel masks or are they dangerous to use?

 Diving or snorkeling in colder waters means your mask in more likely to fog up.
 This is due to the science behind why masks fog.

-This won’t stop you from using your new mask, as you can use the traditional methods to de-fogging it, as you do with a typical mask – see this article “How to stop your dive mask from fogging up; 8 dive mask fog ideas and tips that work.”
+This won’t stop you from using your new mask, as you can use the traditional methods to de-fogging, as you do with a typical mask – see this article “How to stop your dive mask from fogging up; 8 dive mask fog ideas and tips that work.”

-However, as the lenses on a snorkel mask are not made of tempered glass, like they are on a traditional mask, it’s not recommended to use toothpaste or any abrasive material on the lens, to avoid scratching the them.
+However, as the lenses on a snorkel mask are not made of tempered glass.
+It’s therefore not recommended to use toothpaste or any abrasive material on the lens, to avoid scratching it.

 From what age can you start using the snorkel mask?

 The recommended age for children to start using a snorkel mask is around ten years old.

 Whilst children can enjoy snorkeling, it’s safer to supervise them.
 But use this as an opportunity to learn with them and to enjoy the underwater world together.

 This is probably sensible, and would similarly apply to the traditional mask and snorkel setup too.
 However, the final decision for this would fall to the parents, after doing their own research.

 It’s important that children are confident and competent swimmers before being allowed to enter the water to snorkel.
 I would also suggest that in the early stages of their learning they are properly supervised too.